containers/podman/docs/source/markdown/podman-kube-apply.1.md

 #### **--service**, **-s**

 Used to create a service for the corresponding container or pod being deployed to the cluster.
-In particular, if the container or pod has portmap bindings, the service specification will include a NodePort declaration to expose the service.
+In particular, if the container or pod has portmap bindings, the service specification includes a NodePort declaration to expose the service.
 A random port is assigned by Podman in the service specification that is deployed to the cluster.

 ## EXAMPLES